 What does the procedure involve?

 Most upper wisdom teeth can be removed easily under a local anaesthetic.
 Lower wisdom teeth can be more difficult to remove.
-The procedure usually takes 10 minutes to an hour.

 Removing a wisdom tooth can involve cutting the gum to uncover your tooth, removing bone around your tooth and dividing your tooth with a drill.